I compose electro-acoustic, dark ambient and techno music,

 with classical instrumentalists, my work revolves around the dualistic idea

 of aligning uncanny intensity with hypnotic tranquility.
+In its

 Like the spectral composers of the 20th century, I am greatly fascinated by